sorindragan/community-detection/README.md

-# Modularity-based Community Detection algorithms
+# Modularity-based Community Detection algorithms comparison

 The following 4 algorithms are part of this experimental study: Clouset-Newman-Moore, Louvain, RenEEL, a genetic algorithm.